-Topic Professional Practice GSP reference 10.
+Торіс Professional Practice GSP reference 10.
 Understand the need, where appropriate, to hold indemnity insurance.
-Technical procedures and clinical By the end of the course, the student will be expected to apply in practice a range of professional, technical and clinical skills and critically reflect on and develop their performance, working within the 1.1.1 1.1.2 skills Work within their agreed scope of practice.
-Apply their understanding of professional practice with conduct that places the patient at the centre of care in a manner that promotes patient wellbeing and self-care in all academic and work-based activities.
+Technical procedures and clinical skills 1.1.1 1.1.2 1.1.3 Apply their understanding of professional practice with conduct that places the patient at the centre of care in a manner that promotes patient wellbeing and self-care in all academic and work-based activities.
 Apply their understanding of the role and importance of Continuing Personal and Professional Development (CPPD) to ensure that their professional knowledge and skills are kept up to date.
 Respond to the ethical, legal and governance requirements arising from working at the level of a HCSP, applying and accruing knowledge and evidence.
 Work in a manner that demonstrates probity in every aspect of professional practice at all times.
 Make appropriate judgements to ensure they limit their work or stop practising if their performance or judgement is affected by their health, and raise any concerns about the performance of colleagues with their supervisor.
 Maintain records accurately, comprehensively and comprehensibly in accordance with applicable legislation, protocols and guidelines.
 Raise concerns through appropriate channels if they have evidence to believe that the practice or judgements of colleagues are impaired and are a matter of concern in relation to patient safety.
 Work in accordance with relevant current NHS policy, guidelines and practice.
-1.1.3 1.1.4 1.1.5 1.1.6 1.1.7 1.1.8 1.1.10 1.2.2 2.2.3 2.2.6 2.2.7 2.3.2 3.2.2 4.1.2 Attitudes, By the end of the course, the student will be expected to demonstrate the attitudes, values and 1.1.1- values and behaviours of a HCSP and will be able to: 1.1.10 behaviours Apply evidence-based personal and team professional practice that places the patient at the centre of care.
-1.2 1.3.1 Apply knowledge, experience and critical reflection to identify personal development needs using a range of tools, and develop and update action plans to ensure that they keep skills and knowledge up to date.
-2.2.3 2.2.6 2.2.7 3.
-Display a professional commitment to ethical practice, consistently operating within national and 2.2.8 4.1.2
+1.1.4 1.1.5 1.1.6 1.1.7 1.1.8 1.1.10 1.2.2 2.2.3 2.2.6 2.2.7 2.3.2 3.2.2 4.1.2 Attitudes, values and behaviours By the end of the course, the student will be expected to demonstrate the attitudes, values and behaviours of a HCSP and will be able to: 1.
+Apply evidence-based personal and team professional practice that places the patient at the centre of care.
+1.1.1- 1.1.10 1.2 1.3.1 2.2.3 Apply knowledge, experience and critical reflection to identify personal development needs using a range of tools, and develop and update action plans to ensure that they keep skills and knowledge up to date.
+Display a professional commitment to ethical practice, consistently operating within national and 2.2.6 2.2.7 2.2.8 4.1.2

-Topic Professional Practice GSP reference local ethical, legal and governance requirements.
-Apply the principles of GSP and its professional standards, performing to the highest standards of personal behaviour in all aspects of professional practice.
-Consistently operate in accordance with relevant current NHS policy and practice.
-Operate consistently within a sphere of personal capability and level of authority, managing personal workload and objectives to achieve quality of care.
-4.1.6
+Торіс Professional Practice GSP reference Iocal ethical, legal and governance requirements.
+Apply the principles of GSP and its professional standards, performing to the highest standard personal behaviour in all aspects of professional practice.
+Consistently operate in accordance with relevant current NHS policy and practice. ds of 6.
+Operate consistently within a sphere of personal capability and level of authority, managing per workload and objectives to achieve quality of care. ersonal